Simple and straightforward.

 In contrast, the gift option (#1) is more convenient but riskier for you.
 This is because PayPal treats cash gifts as non-refundable, so once the money is in my hands you have little recourse if I don't follow through.
 Of course I'd never do that to you.

 But then again, every player defects in the last round of a game with a temptation payoff.

 Is PayPal discreet?

 Yes, as much as possible.
-The transaction will appear on your bank statement as a payment for a consulting service.
-Googling the name of this service yields nothing improper.
+The transaction will appear on your bank statement as payment for a consulting service.
+Googling the name of this service does not turn up anything compromising.

 Please remember to be discreet yourself.
 Do not write comments in PayPal's comment field, even if you think they're helpful reminders.
 "Payment part 1/3, overnight" is suspicious.
 PayPal is not friendly to companions and is quick to shut down accounts that raise too many red flags.